CindyConway/OSTRTest/README.md

 # OSTRTest
-Site to test Scott's designs
+This is a test site used by the Skunkworks team to test clickable prototypes with the public.